Ashley Biden: Personal life

-In 2010, she began dating Howard Krein, a plastic surgeon and otolaryngologist, after being introduced by her brother, Beau.
-Krein is a graduate of Rutgers University and Thomas Jefferson Medical College.
+In 2010, she began dating Howard Krein, a plastic surgeon and otolaryngologist, after her brother Beau introduced them.
 They married in a Catholic-Jewish interfaith ceremony at St. Joseph's on the Brandywine in 2012.
-Her husband, who is Jewish, works at Thomas Jefferson University Hospital in Philadelphia and is an assistant professor of facial, plastic, and reconstructive surgery.
+Krein works at Thomas Jefferson University Hospital and as an assistant professor of facial, plastic, and reconstructive surgery at Thomas Jefferson University.
+On August 11, 2025, it was revealed that Biden filed for divorce from Krein in a Philadelphia court.

 Biden is a practicing Catholic.
 She joined her husband, father, and brother in a private audience with Pope Francis in the Vatican in 2016.